zitadel/zitadel/docs/docs/guides/migrate/introduction.md

 - Setup ZITADEL to use your legacy system as external identity provider (note: you can also use JWT-IDP, if you only have a token).
 - Configure your app to use ZITADEL, which will redirect users automatically to the external identity provider to login.
 - A session will be created both on the legacy system and ZITADEL
-- If a user does not exists already in ZITADEL you can auto-register new users, and could use an Action to pull additional information (eg, Secrets) from your legacy system.
+- If a user does not exist already in ZITADEL you can auto-register new users and use an Action to pull additional information (eg, Secrets) from your legacy system.
 Note: ZITADEL links external identity information to users, meaning you can have users use both a password and external identity providers to login with the same user.